AqwamCreates/DataPredict/docs/API/Models/ExpectationMaximization.md

   * Offline

-* useLogProbabilities: Controls whether or not to convert probabilities using the logarithm function for numerical stability [Default: false].
+* useLogProbabilities: Controls whether or not to convert probabilities using the logarithm function for numerical stability [Default: False].

 * distanceFunction: The distance function to be used to initialize the centroids.
 Available options are: